 - None of the natural gas produced at offshore oil facilities is sold.
 The natural gas is used to power the offshore crude oil facilities, reinjected into the ground to maintain reservoir pressure, or flared.

-- In 2017, annual electricity consumption per capita in Newfoundland and Labrador was 19.3 megawatt hours (MW.h).
-Newfoundland and Labrador ranked 3nd in Canada for per capita electricity consumption and consumed 33% more than the national average.
+- In 2019, annual electricity consumption per capita in Newfoundland and Labrador was 20 megawatt-hours (MWh).
+Newfoundland and Labrador ranked third in Canada for per capita electricity consumption and consumed 34% more than the national average.

-- Newfoundland and Labrador’s emissions per capita are 19.9 tonnes CO2e per capita – 2% above the Canadian average of 19.6 tonnes per capita.
+- Newfoundland and Labrador’s emissions per capita are 21.2 tonnes CO2e per capita–9% above the Canadian average of 19.4 tonnes per capita.

 - Canada-Newfoundland & Labrador Offshore Petroleum Board